sygmaprotocol/sygma-solidity/README.md

 # sygma-solidity

 Sygma uses Solidity smart contracts to enable transfers to and from EVM compatible chains.
-These contracts consist of a core bridge contract (Bridge.sol) and a set of handler contracts (ERC20Handler.sol, ERC721Handler.sol, PermissionedGenericHandler.sol, PermissionlessGenericHandler.sol).
+These contracts consist of a core bridge contract (Bridge.sol) and a set of handler contracts (ERC20Handler.sol, ERC721Handler.sol, GmpHandler.sol).
 The bridge contract is responsible for initiating and executing proposed transfers.
 The handlers are used by the bridge contract to interact with other existing contracts.

 ## Deployments